Preventive Medicine Summary

 - Security phase (31-34 YO): affluence, status and resources become the major attractor for women.
 It’s more difficult to game them because they require commitment

 - Development phase (7-9 years after commitment & children): After a few years she has consolidated her position with a provider, a woman doesn’t need a provider anymore.

-Her SMV decreases while his holds steadier, so she tries to become more dominant to preserve the power balance (my note: I don’t find this is true, women initiate most divorces in long term marriages)
+Her SMV decreases while his holds steadier, so she tries to become more dominant to preserve the power balance (my note: I’m not sure this is accurate: women initiate most divorces in long term marriages)

-A lot of good ideas in these phases.
+A lot of good points in these phases.

 Ages and mores also change a lot depending on the culture, and this applies to liberal and libertine cultures (ie.: as of today it’s very western-centric).

 #4.
 These Are Female Manipulation’s Tools